joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 unknown-deriver
 ```

-Our `hello.txt` built from `stdenv.mkDerivation` is built from a derivation
+Our `hello.txt` built using `stdenv.mkDerivation` is built from a derivation
-artifact `hello.txt.drv`, but our `hello.txt` created from `builtins.path`
+artifact `hello.txt.drv`, but our `hello.txt` created from `builtins.path` has
-has no deriver.
-In other words, the Nix artifacts are different because they are produced from
+no deriver.
+In other words, the Nix artifacts are different because they are
-different derivations.
+produced from different derivations.

 We can further trace the dependencies of `hello.txt.drv`: